ocbn/ocbn.github.io/_materials/irt_fs2.md

 The materials which are accessible with the link given above used in my research study which is submitted to an international conference and now under review!

-The online repo include flowchart of our evaluation as well as the results of our extensive experiments involving different FS methods including IRT-based FS variants.
+The online repo includes the flowchart of our evaluation as well as the results of our extensive experiments involving different FS methods including IRT-based FS variants.

 The aim of the study is to provide an insight on the use of IRT-based FS variants on text datasets under different circumstances.